BSc (Hons) Equine Science

-Many students choose to complete a post-graduate qualification such as a masters degree, to extend their knowledge of equine science or focus on an area of specialist scientific knowledge.
+The programme is also designed to enable students to progress to post-graduate qualification such as an MSc Equine Science, to extend their knowledge of equine science or focus on an area of specialist scientific knowledge.

-Students can gain positions within the wide area of the application of equine science to horse health, disease diagnosis and equine management to include laboratory work in veterinary related areas.
+Students can gain positions within the wide area of the application of equine science, as well as scientific roles within medical, food and general laboratory settings.